rithwikn05/medial-axis-3D/README.md

 - Add filtering and simplification to produce a clean medial complex suitable for visualization.
 - Improve test coverage with larger geometry cases and add performance benchmarks.
 - Performance improvements: spatial acceleration structures, incremental caches, and memory layout optimizations.

-If you'd like, I can expand any bullet into a concrete implementation plan and start the next item.